-Unit 3/4 SAC Attendance Guidelines A student absence for a SAC Impact of absence on result For an approved school activity (e.g. interschool sport, excursion) Student reschedules SAC with no impact to their SAC score Due to illness and provides a medical certificate Student reschedules SAC with no impact to their SAC score Due to illness but does not provide a medical certificate Student reschedules SAC with SAC score reduced by 50% Due to an unapproved absence (e.g. parent choice, family holiday, unexplained absence) Student must complete the SAC to obtain an S (satisfactory) for the Outcome.
+Unit 3/4 SAC Attendance Guidelines A student absence for a SAC Impact of absence on result For an approved school activity i.e. interschool sport Student reschedules SAC with no impact to their SAC score Due to illness and provides a medical certificate Student reschedules SAC with no impact to their SAC score Due to illness with but does not provide medical certificate Student reschedules SAC with SAC score reduced by 50% Due to an unapproved absence i.e. parent choice, family holiday, unexplained absence Student must complete the SAC to obtain an S (satisfactory) for the Outcome.
 SAC score is reduced by 100% to 0.